miguelpernudo/miguelpernudo/README.md

 ## 🏗️ Projects
 ### 🍸 [Speakgosy](https://github.com/miguelpernudo/speakgosy)
-Written in Go, it’s a play on words involving the "speakeasies" (underground bars).
+It’s a Single Packet Authorization written in Go, designed for secure access without the need for exposed ports or third parties, you just send an encrypted UDP packet with a unique code and then this UDP will travel through specific ports (53, 443) to prevent certain public network firewalls from blocking the ability to connect to our servers from outside home.
-It’s a modern, lightweight SPA, slighly inspired by fwknop, designed for secure access without the need for exposed ports or third parties, you just send an encrypted UDP packet with a unique code.
-This UDP will travel through specific ports (53, 443) to prevent certain public network firewalls from blocking our ability to connect to our servers from outside our houses.
+It’s a play on words involving the "speakeasies" (underground bars).
-It’s still a work in progress.
+Still in progress.

 ### ❄️ [NixOS-Infra](https://github.com/miguelpernudo/nixos-infra)
 My current multi-host repository for NixOS, which I use for my personal computer and my homelab.